 Personally Leclerc de Juigné lived austerely.
 In Paris, he continued the tradition that the Archbishop's palace should have "neither mirrors nor fine furniture".
 To travel on ceremonial occasions he contented himself with an ancient "voiture de gala" which was over a century old.
 When the abbé Bourbon, illegitimate son of Louis XV, died in 1788, the Archbishop refused his ornate chapel and even his books ("how can I have books covered in gold when my poor are covered in rags?").
 He unstintingly carried out the duties of his office, conducting services for many hours, and insisting on walking barefoot in penance on Good Friday despite his weak health.

 The abbé Lambert notes that the Archbishop's charitable works were done mostly in secret.
 However, there is the odd anecdote.
 At ten o'clock one evening in 1776 a courrier came to inform him of a fire that devoured Saint-Dizier, a town forty miles or so away from Châlons.
 The bishop drew not only on his own funds, but on those of his two brothers and his servants, and hurried to the scene.
-In the hope of saving a few victims he threw himself into the middle of the flames with such lack of caution that he was mistakenly reported killed.
+In the hope of saving a few victims he threw himself into the middle of the flames with such lack of caution that he was mistakenly reported to have been killed.
 On the eve of Revolution, in the terrible winter of 1788 to 1789 he sold his plate, used his own patrimony, and borrowed to the tune of 400,000 livres on the credit of his brother the marquis.
 A pastoral letter from this time, his last before the Revolution, exhorts the rich to come to the aid of suffering humanity.

 Lettre pastorale pour le soulagement des Pauvres, 1788.